Martyn Smith

 About

-Since receiving tenure I have worked steadily at a project that examines the construction of sacred space around the world.
-This digital work is contained on my website PlacedThoughts.
+Since receiving tenure I have worked steadily at a project that examines the construction (and destruction) of sacred space around the world.
+This digital project is contained on my website PlacedThoughts.
 My work on this site reflects an attempt to tether my thinking to place, and to let larger theories arise from the details of a site.
 These individual thoughts are then gathered into larger interpretive stories covering sites that include Senegal, Dubai, Cairo, Silicon Valley, or (closer to home) the effigy mounds of Wisconsin.

 Education